beehover/dependence_free_rl/docs/rl_algo_description.md

 # Deep Reinforcement Learning Introduction
-Without any math formulas, we'll try to give a short and not-so-rigorous introduction for readers new to reinforcement learning.
+Without lengthy math formulas, we'll try to give a short and not-so-rigorous introduction for readers new to reinforcement learning.
 Experienced RL(reinforcement learning) users should skip to the design.
 For the detailed formula-rich review of the algorithms here I strongly recommend Lilian Weng's